 St. Patrick’s Day is a major drinking holiday for all bars, especially an Irish Pub.
 When the COVID-19 pandemic hit the US in March and the restaurant shutdowns began, Schileens Pub in Westville had already started preparations for their busiest day of the year.
 Instead of customers lined around the block for Guinness, green beer, and substantial helpings of ham and cabbage, owners John and Eileen Schillig, along with all other New Jersey bar owners, were forced to cancel their St. Patty’s Day celebrations.
 The couple quickly pivoted to provide takeout for the holiday until outdoor dining was permitted in late spring to make ends meet.

-Like so many other local bars, operating amidst the uncertainty has a challenge for the Schillings, and this year’s St. Patrick’s Day celebrations at Scheileens are still uncertain.
-Heady Times had the opportunity to Zoom with Mike and Eileen Schillig to learn more about how they coped and adapted to business during COVID-19.
+Like so many other local bars, operating amidst the uncertainty has a challenge for the Schilligs, and this year’s St. Patrick’s Day celebrations at Schileens are still uncertain.
+Heady Times had the opportunity to Zoom with John and Eileen Schillig to learn more about how they coped and adapted to business during COVID-19.